Bitcoin is big news, but many of us don’t understand it. This crypto glossary explains the blockchain terminology you need to hold your own.

 The number of hashes that a Bitcoin miner can perform.

 Each block has a header 80bits in length.
 It contains version number, the hash of the previous block, the Merkle root of all transactions, the difficulty target, and the nonce.

 Each block has a height, which is its sequence in the Blockchain starting from Block 0 on January 3, 2009.

 A misspelling of hold.
-Represents the ethos of saving and long-term planning, as opposed to simply spending your coin.
-Often criticized for its “hoarding” mentality, many Bitcoiners prefer a culture of savings and long-term planning.
-For some reason, HODL is often seen as an acronym of Hold On for Dear Life in the press.
+Represents the ethos of saving and long-term planning, as opposed to simply spending or selling your coins.
+Often criticized for its “hoarding” mentality, many crypto enthusiasts prefer a culture of savings and long-term planning.
+Across crypto Twitter and social media, HODL is sometimes jokingly referred to as an acronym of Hold On for Dear Life.

 A wallet running on a computer or phone that is connected to the internet.
-See also: -> Cold wallet.
+See also: Cold storage.

 Input and output

 A Bitcoin transaction typically references one or more inputs as the origin of its funds and two or more outputs.
 The output that does not point to a payee is a change output.
 Only a coinbase transaction has no input, as it creates Bitcoin from thin air.